collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 See write permissions chart for info
 Write permission allows you to do things like push a branch directly to the repo (not by fork), change a file, review pull request, etc.
-You have to have read/write access to do tasks
 Look at "Shared Repository" permissions

 Definition of write